-I = Storyboard ID Numeric identifier for each LL for the storyboard: e.g. LL_Athens_Story#1 Title Name of the storyboard UC List of relevant UC for the storyboard KPIs List of the related KPI(s) for the storyboard e.g., A-KPI-7 Baseline data Describe the approach to collect baseline data (L to direct or indirect related KPIs, refer to literature size (number of devices) used for evaluation will i Operational Describe the approach to collect operational data data Describe the approach to collect operational data (Level KFI) Evaluation Describe the approach to provide data for evalua- tion (Level KPI) data Action/sub UC Description Illustration / step Step 1: All needed information on: Screenshots, diagrams etc. install/downlo The organizational 'setup': e.g., Vehicles, ad/prepare infrastructure, participants etc. The technical setup to process the storyboard with regards to WP2 architecture and the overall technical bracket related to 5G technologies Optional information about 'story' and 'setup' e.g. diagrams, maps, pictures etc. e.g. the user will activate, will start, will download, store, etc. the 'story' and the description of the needed 'setup': e.g., vehicles, infrastructure, other participants etc. the expected results to be achieved with a 'story'
+Storyboard ID Numeric identifier for each LL for the storyboard: e.g. LL_Athens_Story#1 Title Name of the storyboard UC List of relevant UC for the storyboard KPIs List of the related KPI(s) for the storyboard e.g., A-KPI-7 Baseline data Describe the approach to collect baseline data (L to direct or indirect related KPIs, refer to literature size (number of devices) used for evaluation will r evel KPI), make a clear distinction where applicable, e.g. since the not be demonstrated Operational data Describe the approach to collect operational data (Level KPI) Evaluation data Describe the approach to provide data for evaluat tion (Level KPI) Action/sub UC / step Description Illustration Step 1: install/downlo ad/prepare All needed information on: The organizational 'setup': e.g., Vehicles, infrastructure, participants etc. The technical setup to process the storyboard with regards to WP2 architecture and the overall technical bracket related to 5G technologies Optional information about 'story' and 'setup' e.g. diagrams, maps, pictures etc. e.g. the user will activate, will start, will download, store, etc. Screenshots, diagrams etc. The description should cover the 'story' and the description of the needed 'setup': e.g., vehicles, infrastructure, other participants etc. the expected results to be achieved with a 'story'